 Chondrocalcinosis o Pseudogout is a pre-existing medical condition whereby calcium crystal deposits begin to accumulate within one’s joints which can ultimately become quite painful for the patient.
 Symptoms of Chondrocalcinosis may include pain, swelling, and a reduction in the “range” of movement of an affected joint.

 Why do life insurance companies care if I have been diagnosed with Chondrocalcinosis?

 For the most part, having been diagnosed with a pre-existing medical condition like Chondrocalcinosis or Pseudogout isn’t usually going to play a huge role in determining the outcome of one’s life insurance application.

 That said however…

-Because Chondrocalcinosis is a condition that can become quite painful for some, it’s possible that it may limit one’s activities and or cause them to take a prescription pain medication which could potentially have an affect on one’s life insurance application.
-For this reason, most (if not all) life insurance companies will want to ask and individual a few questions about their Chondrocalcinosis prior to making any kind of decision about their life insurance application.
+Because Chondrocalcinosis is a condition that can become quite painful for some, it may limit one’s activities and or cause them to take a prescription pain medication, which could potentially have an effect on one’s life insurance application.
+For this reason, most (if not all) of the best life insurance companies (in our humble opinion) will want to ask an individual a few questions about their Chondrocalcinosis before making any decision about their life insurance application.

 What kind of information will the insurance companies ask me or be interested in?